VolpeUSDOT/FTOT-Public/docs/index.md

 ## Additional Information:

+#### Users Group:
+* If you would like to be added to the email distribution list for FTOT users, please send an email to <Kristin.Lewis@dot.gov>.
+Every quarter, the FTOT users group is notified when the most recent FTOT public release is available for download.
+In addition, the users group is invited to attend a presentation on the newest changes included in the most recent public release.

 #### Contributing:
 * Add bugs and feature requests to the Issues tab in the [FTOT-Public GitHub repository](https://github.com/VolpeUSDOT/FTOT-Public/issues) for the Volpe Development Team to triage.